martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

         } else ...
 ```
 The evaluation of lambda expressions pushes a function object on the operand stack.
+The parameter list is reversed to match the arguments of a function call, which
+will appear on the operand stack in reverse order.
 ``` js
         } else if (is_lambda_expression(component)) {
             components = continuation;